 Steven Rodriguez, a partner at O’Connor & Rodriguez, PA in Miami Shores, Florida, recommends getting acquainted with the IRS’ Tax Withholding Estimator to help you come up with an accurate estimate of your tax obligation for the year.
 “Be sure to have a copy of your most current tax return handy because the new Form W-4 asks detailed questions based on your current and prospective tax return,” including specific line items, he says.

-You will also need information about your spouse’s income, if applicable, and any other sources of income you may have.
-There’s no threat to privacy when using the tool since you do not have to disclose any personal information, such as your name, Social Security number or bank account numbers, and the IRS does not retain any information you enter.
+You will also need information about your spouse’s income or self-employment income, if applicable, and any other sources of income you may have.
+There is no threat to privacy when using the tool since you do not have to disclose any personal information, such as your name, Social Security number or bank account numbers, and the IRS does not retain any information you enter.

 When you should adjust your tax withholding